Virgin Australia operates flights to Queenstown from Brisbane and Sydney, and domestically within New Zealand.

 Queenstown Airport Information

-Queenstown Airport is located approximately 8km from Queenstown’s CBD, in the suburb of Frankton.
-It can be accessed by various transport options, including:
+Queenstown Airport is located approximately 8km from Queenstown’s CBD and a one hour drive from the nearby town of Wanaka, via the picturesque Crown Range road.
+Queenstown Airport can be accessed by various transport options, including:

 - Car Hire: Receive mates’ rates when you choose from a great choice of hire cars from our car partners.